 Stakeholder involvement is important when developing a BPPAP.
 The BPPA applicant will lead stakeholder involvement.
 This will include soliciting participation from affected stakeholders and selecting participants for inclusion on the BPPAP working group.

 For each designated BPPA, SHA will convene a BPPAP working group including the appropriate SHA district office, applicant, local implementing agency (if different from the applicant), local planning agency (if different from the applicant), and stakeholder participants to draft a BPPAP designed to increase safety and access for bicycle and pedestrian traffic.

 The BPPA designation process includes the following steps:

-APPLICATION SCREENING: MDOT will designate BPPA(s) in areas with high potential for bicycling and walking and characterized by the following:
+APPLICATION SCREENING: MDOT will designate up to two BPPA(s) in areas with high potential for bicycling and walking and characterized by the following:

 If you have any questions, please contact:

 Baltimore, MD 21202